Who needs life insurance?

 This should come as very welcome news to parents, who by nature are busy (putting it mildly).
 Removing the waiting and confusion from life insurance means you now have even fewer reasons to put off purchasing a very necessary product.

-But before you take the plunge on a policy of your own, there are certain things you should consider when deciding on a proper coverage amount.
+But before you take the plunge on a policy of your own, there are certain things you should consider when deciding on a proper life insurance coverage amount.

 The costs of raising one child to 18 years old for a middle-income family is $233,610, according to estimates by the U.S. Department of Agriculture.
 This amount considers basics like housing, food, education, and daycare, along with the fact that child-rearing expenses tend to rise with age.
 Keep in mind, that amount can vary drastically depending on where you live and how frugal or not your lifestyle is.

 Ask yourself this simple question: could your spouse or partner handle all of the child-related expenses if you were suddenly gone tomorrow?
 For most people, the answer is no.

 This is where life insurance coverage becomes so important.
 It can help ensure your partner can financially care for the children if you were no longer around.
-In exchange for your monthly premium payment for a term life insurance policy, the life insurance company pays out a death benefit (in the amount of the coverage you purchased) that your beneficiary can use to help cover the bills.
+In exchange for your monthly premiums for a term life insurance policy, the life insurance company pays out a death benefit (in the amount of the life insurance coverage you purchased) that your beneficiary or beneficiaries can use to help cover their expenses.

 Of course, calculating all the expenses associated with raising children to determine how much term life insurance coverage you need can be tricky.
-You can use a free online life insurance calculator to help you sort through all the costs associated with your family’s future to give you a recommendation for coverage.
+You can use a life insurance calculator to help you sort through all the costs associated with your family’s future to give you an estimate of sufficient coverage.

 We already mentioned how expensive raising a child to the age of 18 can be.
 But, the daily costs of food and shelter don’t always end when your child leaves high school.